lowRISC/opentitan/hw/ip/aes/doc/_index.md

 This version of the AES unit is controlled entirely by the processor.
 The processor writes both input data as well as the initial key to dedicated registers via the system bus interconnect.

-Future versions of the AES unit might include a separate interface through which a possible system key manager can update the initial key without exposing the key to the processor or other hosts attached to the system bus interconnect.
+Future versions of the AES unit might include a separate interface through which a possible system key manager can provide the key without exposing it to the processor or other hosts attached to the system bus interconnect.

 ### Security Hardening